Thorskii/Uno/README.md

 App manages product and user databases, and utilizes a local storage account system, authorized via CMS.

+HTTP requests handled by Axios and Redux.
+Styling handled by TailwindCSS API.
+Links handled with React-Router-Dom.

 ## Instructions:

 Run REACT (frontend) server with "npm start"